A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers: Methods

 To quantify how well the magnetorotational instability is resolved in our simulation, we estimate the rest-mass-density-conditioned magnetorotational instability quality factor defined by

 where $\lambda_\mathrm{MRI}=2 \pi B^z/\left(\sqrt{4\pi\rho}\Omega \right)$ is the fastest growing mode of ideal magnetorotational instability~\cite{Balbus:1991}.
-As the condition in terms of the rest-mass density, we define a remnant core and a remnant envelope by fluid elements with $\rho \ge 10^{13}~{\rm g/cm^3}$ and $<10^{13}~{\rm g/cm^3}$, respectively.
-Furthermore, we exclude the core region above $10^{14.5}~{\rm g/cm^3}$ in the estimate of the quality factor because in such a region, the radial gradient of the angular velocity is positive, and it is not subject to magnetorotational instability~\cite{Balbus:1991} as plotted in the top-left panel of \ref{fig:SM_MRI}.
-Also, we introduce the cutoff density of $10^7~{\rm g/cm^3}$ for the envelope to suppress the overestimation of the quality factor in the polar low-density region.
-The top-right and bottom panels of the figure show that the fastest growing mode of magnetorotational instability is well resolved both in the core and envelope throughout the simulation.
+As the condition in terms of the rest-mass density, we define a remnant core and a remnant torus by fluid elements with $\rho \ge 10^{13}~{\rm g/cm^3}$ and $<10^{13}~{\rm g/cm^3}$, respectively.
+Furthermore, we exclude the core region above $10^{14.5}~{\rm g/cm^3}$ in the estimate of the quality factor because in such a region, the radial gradient of the angular velocity is positive, and it is not subject to magnetorotational instability~\cite{Balbus:1991} as plotted in the top panel of Extended Data Figure 2.
+Also, we introduce the cutoff density of $10^7~{\rm g/cm^3}$ for the torus to suppress the overestimation of the quality factor in the polar low-density region.
+The middle and bottom panels of the figure show that the fastest growing mode of magnetorotational instability is well resolved both in the core and torus throughout the simulation.
 Consequently, magneto-turbulence is developed and sustained.
-However, the magnetorotational instability, particularly in the core throughout the entire simulation and in the envelope for $t-t_\mathrm{merger} \lesssim 80$--$90$~ms, can not be resolved with $\Delta x_{\rm finest}=200$~m.
-Thus, the turbulence is not produced in such a low-resolution run.
+However, the magnetorotational instability, particularly in the core throughout the entire simulation and in the torus for $t-t_\mathrm{merger} \lesssim 80$--$90$~ms, can not be resolved with $\Delta x_{\rm finest}=200$~m.
+Thus, the turbulence is not fully produced in such a low-resolution run.

 One caveat is that the neutrino viscosity and drag could affect the magnetorotational instability as a diffusive and damping process~\cite{Guilet:2016}.
 The former (later) becomes relevant when the neutrino mean free path is shorter (longer) than the wavelength of the magnetorotational instability.
 Given a profile of the merger remnant, such as the density $\rho$, angular velocity $\Omega$, temperature $T$, and hypothetical magnetic-field strength $B^z_\mathrm{hyp}$, we solve the two branches of the dispersion relations to quantify the neutrino viscosity and drag effects~\cite{Guilet:2016}: For the neutrino viscosity,